wpsharks/comet-cache-kb/questions/2015/82-what-information-does-comet-cache-pro-report-to-websharks.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8 COLLATE=utf8_unicode_ci AUTO_INCREMENT=1 ;
 ```

-## Does ZenCache Lite collect stats?
+## Does Comet Cache Lite collect stats?

-No. The lite version (i.e., the version of ZenCache available at WordPress.org) does not collect statistics like this.
-Stats are collected when using ZenCache Pro only.
+No. The lite version (i.e., the version of Comet Cache available at WordPress.org) does not collect statistics like this.
+Stats are collected when using Comet Cache Pro only.